tbs1-bo/ioemu/README.md

 ## Installation and Upgrade

 Use pip for a simple installation.
-For an update use `install --update`.
+For an update use `install --upgrade`.

 - Linux, MacOS: `python3 -m pip install ioemu`
 - Windows: `python -m pip install ioemu`